baychub/cb-gsg/getting-started.md

 3. Try placing a tag some distance away or under a thick piece of metal to simulate exiting, and see how the display changes for that tag's EPC number.

 ### Assign an alias name to a sensor
-An RSP sensor and each of its antennas
+Each RSP sensor and its antennas has an ID, e.g., RSP-150994-0 and RSP-150994-1.
+Those aren't very meaningful, so you can add a
 1. Click the three-bar menu button to the left of the Dashboard page heading to open the navigation menu.
 	[insert zoomed pic]